trevorjalt/moments-client/README.md

 # moments Client

-`moments` is developer Trevor J Alt’s love letter to Instagram,  a social media platform and passion project designed for ongoing development and personal educational growth in how to implement a heavily conditionally rendered environment which handles large amounts of data storage and retrieval.
+`moments` is developer Trevor J Alt’s love letter to Instagram,  a social media platform and passion project designed for ongoing development and personal educational growth in image processing and how to implement a heavily conditionally rendered environment which handles large amounts of data storage and retrieval.

 And really, who doesn’t love scrolling through photos attached with inspirational quotes and song lyrics?